EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 `TSDBDBNAME`       | No  | `data`             | TimescaleDB database name
 `TSDBRESET`        | No  | `false`            | Whether to reset the TimescaleDB database (drop, (re)create, define schema etc.)

-## Testing the datastore server with gRPCurl
+## Testing the datastore service with gRPCurl

-The datastore server can be tested with [gRPCurl](https://github.com/fullstorydev/grpcurl) like
+The datastore service can be tested with [gRPCurl](https://github.com/fullstorydev/grpcurl) like
 this:

 ```text